Purita Kalaw Ledesma

-Purita Kalaw Ledesma (February 2, 1914 – April 29, 2005) was a writer and art critic and founder of the Art Association of the Philippines in 1948.
+Purita Villanueva Kalaw-Ledesma (February 2, 1914 – April 29, 2005) was a writer and art critic and founder of the Art Association of the Philippines in 1948.

 Early life

-Purita Villanueva Kalaw was born in Manila on February 2, 1914, to government official Teodoro M. Kalaw (1884-1940), who at the time served as representative from Batangas, and journalist and beauty queen, Purificacion (Pura) Villanueva Kalaw (1886-1954).
+Purita Villanueva Kalaw-Ladesma was born in Manila on February 2, 1914, to government official Teodoro M. Kalaw, Sr. (1884-1940), who at the time served as representative from Batangas, and journalist and beauty queen, Purificacion "Pura" Villanueva-Kalaw (1886-1954).
 Her mother Pura was a prominent writer and suffragist.
-Purita's sister Maria Kalaw Katigbak became a senator, as did their sister-in-law Eva Estrada Kalaw.
+Purita's sister Maria V. Kalaw-Katigbak became a senator, as did their sister-in-law Eva R. Estrada-Kalaw.
 Purita Kalaw studied fine arts at the University of the Philippines and pursued further studies in art and design at the University of Michigan.
 She held two master's degrees, one in education and one in art education, the latter completed when she was 72 years old.

 Career

-In 1948, Purita Kalaw Ledesma founded the Art Association of the Philippines and became president of the organization.
+In 1948, Purita V. Kalaw-Ledesma founded the Art Association of the Philippines and became president of the organization.
 Kalaw Ledesma also managed the family real estate company, L. P. Kalaw, Inc., and attended a conference in Boston in that capacity in 1960.